polterguy/phosphorusfive/plugins/extras/p5.auth/README.md

 ```

 The difference is that *[p5.auth.users.edit]* can only be invoked by root accounts, while the latter, *[p5.auth.my-settings.set]* can be invoked by all users, except
-"guest" users of course (which actually aren't "real users").
+guest users of course (which actually aren't real users).

 To get your user's settings, use the *[p5.auth.my-settings.get]* Active Event.